Dance and health: Physical health and fitness

 Physical activity has many physical and mental health outcomes; however, physical inactivity continues to be common.
-Dance, specifically cultural dance, is a type of physical activity that may appeal to some who are not otherwise active and can be a form of activity that is more acceptable than others in certain cultures.
+Dance, specifically cultural dance, is a type of physical activity that may appeal to some who are not otherwise active, and can be a form of activity that is more acceptable than others in certain cultures.

 A 2008 report by Professor Tim Watson and Dr. Andrew Garrett of the University of Hertfordshire compared members of the Royal Ballet with a squad of British national and international swimmers.
 The dancers scored higher than the swimmers in seven out of ten areas of fitness.

-For those with hypercholesterolemia, dancing - in conjunction with diet and medication such as statins - can provide positive health benefits.
-As an aerobic exercise abridged levels of total blood cholesterol, especially in LDL cholesterol, acknowledged as bad and helps boost levels of HDL cholesterol.
+For those with hypercholesterolemia, dancing – in conjunction with diet and medication such as statins – can provide positive health benefits.
+As an aerobic exercise, abridged levels of total blood cholesterol, especially in LDL cholesterol, are acknowledged as bad and helps boost levels of HDL cholesterol.
 Dancing in general increases muscle strength and flexibility, which in turn, improves overall range of motion.
 Dance also increases core strength which can improve balance, coordination, and posture (which can, in turn, reduce mechanical back pain).
+When focused specifically on pain, a 2022 systematic review found dance can improve pain ratings in a variety of pain conditions.

 Dance therapy is suggested for patients today as a treatment for emotional and therapeutic support, as dance allows individuals to connect with their inner-self.

-Damage of dance
+Risks of dance

 As with any physical activity, there is always a risk of injury.
-Dancers are athletes and require many hours of training - which can put a strain on the body.
+Dancers are athletes and require many hours of training – which can put a strain on the body.
 As a result, sports injuries, repetitive strain injury, and chronic workplace stress can be common.

 Dancers risk injury within the course of their career, many retiring from active performance in their mid to late 30s.
 Since dance is a performance art with emphasis on aesthetics, dancers are also at a higher risk of body image problems and eating disorders such as anorexia nervosa or bulimia.

 Some dances, such as ballet, are very strenuous on the body.
 Research shows that dancers in elite pre-professional companies have 1.38 injuries per 1000 hours of dancing, with dancers averaging about 30.3 hours per week.
 The most common injury was to the lower extremities, with ankle being the most common.
 The injuries on average took about 7 days to heal with foot injuries taking the longest at 14 days and thigh injuries being the lowest at 2 days.
 Another risk dancers face are eating disorders.
 They are constantly judged based on their looks and expected to have toned, slim bodies.
 This can lead to a lot of health risks.